FWBS Exclusive Tours

 Cost per person:

-By popular demand, we are bringing back a dedicated Bicknell’s Thrush tour for 2024!
-But we’re going to try something different this time.
-Don’t worry, we’ll still have two chances (one evening, one morning) for the enigmatic thrush.
+By popular demand, we brought back a dedicated Bicknell’s Thrush tour in 2024.
+And after the success of the new itinerary, it will return in 2025, with two chances (one evening, one morning) for the enigmatic thrush.
 Our base will be Errol, NH, with a room at the quaint but clean and comfortable Errol Motel (included; details below).
 From there, we will carpool to several local birding sites.

-While Bicknell’s Thrush is the primary target, this new itinerary will give us a better chance at other boreal species, including Canada Jay, Boreal Chickadee, Black-backed Woodpecker, Olive-sided and Yellow-bellied Flycatchers, Palm and Blackpoll Warblers, and especially Philadelphia Vireo and Mourning Warbler.
+While Bicknell’s Thrush is the primary target, this new itinerary gives us a better chance at other boreal species, including Canada Jay, Boreal Chickadee, Black-backed Woodpecker, Olive-sided and Yellow-bellied Flycatchers, Palm and Blackpoll Warblers, and especially Philadelphia Vireo and Mourning Warbler.

 We’ll meet at the Errol Motel at 9:00am on Saturday morning for a short drive to a trail in the Umbagog National Wildlife Refuge.
-Here, an easy walk (but be prepared for biting insects!) will get us into lowland boreal habitat along the Magalloway River, for our first chances at Black-backed Woodpecker, Boreal Chickadee, and Canada Jay.
+Here, an easy walk (but be prepared for biting insects!) will get us into lowland boreal habitat along the Magalloway River, for our first chance at Black-backed Woodpecker, Boreal Chickadee, and Canada Jay (all fairly rare these days).
 Yellow-bellied Flycatcher and Palm Warbler are likely, and this will be our first chance at Olive-sided Flycatcher (nearby) and Red or White-winged Crossbills if they are around this summer.

-Returning to Errol for a quick to-go lunch (or bring your own from home) before we enjoy a little casual birding or early check-in, depending on the time and local info.
+We'll return to Errol for a quick lunch before we enjoy a little casual birding or early check-in, depending on the time and local info.
 After an afternoon break, we’ll have an early dinner before heading out for a drive up a mountain for our first attempt at Bicknell’s Thrush as dusk approaches.
 Carpooling will be critical for this excursion for the sake of efficiency.

-Returning to Errol, we’ll enjoy a leisurely lunch.
+Returning to the lowlands, we’ll enjoy a leisurely lunch.
 Afterwards, there will be an optional excursion to one or more local spots to try and clean up some of the species that we may have missed (no carpooling required as we can head our separate ways when we are ready).

 Included: